Arabic Studies

 The Arabic studies program at Bucknell does not yet have its own study abroad program.
 The Arabic studies program welcomes participants in other study abroad programs in any Arabic-speaking countries; no more than two of the study abroad courses may count toward fulfilling the Arabic & Arab world studies major requirements at Bucknell.
 Language courses and/or courses in Arabic literature, Arabic culture, Middle Eastern history, and the politics of the Middle East may be credited toward the major requirements.
 Study abroad courses toward the major must receive course approval from the director of the Arabic studies program before starting the study abroad program.

 The Arabic studies minor consists of five courses.
 Students must complete the sequence of the core language courses through ARBC 104, plus additional coursework to reach a total of five credits toward the minor.
-The additional coursework may be taken in Arabic studies or other disciplines, such as international relations, political science, religion, philosophy, art and history.
-Moreover, the minor can be satisfied with four courses when ARBC 101A is completed.
-Students placed in ARBC 102 or ARBC 103 due to prior Arabic exposure yet lack official credentials at the college level will need to enroll in additional courses to reach a total of five courses.
-These courses may be in Arabic language or/and interdisciplinary and cultural courses in Arab World studies, politics and history of the Middle East and Islamic studies.
+The additional coursework may be taken in Arabic studies or other disciplines, such as international relations, political science, religion, philosophy and history.
+Students placed in ARBC 102 or ARBC 103 due to prior Arabic exposure but lack official credentials at the college level will need to enroll in additional courses to reach a total of five courses.
+These courses may be in Arabic language or/and interdisciplinary and cultural courses in Arab world studies, politics and history of the Middle East and Islamic studies.
 Three to four core courses:

 One Elective course1: